-Name of Subsidiaries Principal Place of Business/ Country of Incorporation Issued Capital itage of I Share Held by rent Principal Activities 2017 % 2016 % Solid Autotech Sdn.
-Bhd.
-Malaysia 100.00 100.00 Property and investment holding Auto Empire Impex Pte.
-Ltd. Singapore 100.00 100.00 Trading and distribution of automotive engine and mechanical parts and components Subsidiaries of Solid Corporati on JBS Auto-Tech Sdn.
-Bhd. ("JBS") Malaysia 100.00 100.00 Trading and distribution of automotive spare parts Lukas Marketing Sdn.
-Bhd.
-Malaysia 100.00 100.00 Trading and distribution of automotive electrical parts and components HKT Auto Electrical Parts Sdn.
-Bhd.
-Malaysia 100.00 100.00 Trading and distribution of automotive spare parts, lubricants and batteries Autoworld Parts Services Sdn.
-Bhd. ("Autoworld") Malaysia 70.00 Trading, repairing and servicing of automotive electrical parts and components
+Principal Place of Business/ Country of Incorporation Issued Capita itage of I Share al Held arent Name of Subsidiaries 2018 % 2017 % Principal Activities Solid Autotech Sdn.
+Bhd. ^ Malaysia 100 100 Property and investment holding Auto Empire Impex Pte.
+Ltd. Singapore 100 100 Trading and distribution of automotive engine and mechanical parts and components Subsidiaries of Solid Corporation n JBS Auto-Tech Sdn.
+Bhd. ^ Malaysia 100 100 Trading and distribution of automotive spare parts Auto Electrical Systems Sdn.
+Bhd. (formerly known as Lukas Marketing Sdn.
+Bhd.)
+Malaysia 100 100 Trading and distribution of automotive electrical parts and components HKT Auto Electrical Parts Sdn.
+Bhd. ^ Malaysia 100 100 Trading and distribution of automotive spare parts, lubricants and batteries Autoworld Parts Services Sdn.
+Bhd. ("Autoworld") Malaysia 70 70 Trading, repairing and servicing of automotive electrical parts and components

-\ This subsidiary is audited by other firm of chartered accountants.

-- (a) During the current financial year, the Solid Corporation has incorporated a subsidiary under the name Autoworld Parts Services Sdn.
-Bhd. ("Autoworld") with an issued and paid up capital of RM1,000 divided into 1,000 ordinary shares.
+- This subsidiary was audited by other firm of chartered accountants. - ^ The auditors' report on the financial statements of the subsidiaries includes a "Material Uncertainty Related to Going Concern" regarding the ability of the subsidiaries to continue as a going concern in view of its capital deficiency position as at the end of the current reporting period.
+The financial statements of the subsidiaries were prepared on a going concern basis as the Company has undertaken to provide continued financial support to the subsidiaries. - (a) In previous financial year, Solid Corporation incorporated a subsidiary under the name of "Autoworld Parts Services Sdn.
+Bhd." ("Autoworld") with an issued and paid-up capital of RM1,000 divided into 1,000 ordinary shares.
 Solid Corporation subscribed 999 ordinary shares for a cash consideration of RM999.
-Solid Corporation further subscribed 279,001 ordinary shares for a cash consideration amounting to RM279,001. - (b) In the previous financial year, the Company acquired an additional 0.44% equity interest in Solid Corporation and 20% equity interest in JBS via Solid Corporation from the non-controlling interests.
-Following the completion of the acquisition, both the aforesaid companies become the wholly owned subsidiaries of the Company.
-The details of the acquisition are disclosed in Note 31 to the financial statements. - (c) The non-controlling interests at the end of the reporting period comprise the following:
+Solid Corporation further subscribed 279,001 ordinary shares for a cash consideration amounting to RM279,001. - (b) The non-controlling interests at the end of the reporting period comprise the following:-